Jeffro80/Student_Data_Analyser/README.md

 - Date of Birth File

-## Location Data

-Analyses location data from the Student Database and returns statistics regarding percentage of students in each city and the number of students.
+## Average Length of Study

+Analyses the average length of study for Online and Part time students and returns the mean, median, max and min values for each.

 ### Required Files

+- Enrolments File
+- Graduates File

+## Employment Data

+Analyses employment data from the Student Database and returns statistics regarding percentage of students in each employment category and the number of students.

+### Required Files

-- Cities File
+- Employment File

 ## Ethnicity Data